Pareshpy/Git-learning/README.md

 # Git-learning
-i used to learning GIT and its commands
+> i used to learning GIT and its commands
+> By Code with Harry , Kunnal kushwaha and Free code camp